kayasax/EasyPIM/README.md

 ```
 ## Changelog
 V1.1.0
-* You can now use the scopee paramater to get/set role policy on a management group, a resource group or a resource.
+* You can now use the scope paramater to get/set role policy on a management group, a resource group or a resource.
+If not set we would expect subscription as the default scope and $subscriptionID will be required
+ex for a management group:
+`$scope="providers/Microsoft.Management/managementGroups/MG_All_Subscriptions"`

 ## Sample usage
 :large_blue_diamond: Get configuration of the role "Webmaster"